 If she delighted in the pleasure Helena could evoke from within her own body, however, it was almost nothing compared to the heady rush of discovering the power Myka had over the other woman.
 It never ceased to be a wonder how she could affect brash, headstrong H.G.
 Wells with just a look; or how grazing her teeth over the flaring pulse point in Helena's neck could make her gasp, how tracing her nails down the silken skin of the other woman's inner thigh made her moan and how if Myka sucked justright, she could bring Helena arching off the bed, her body trembling and hands gripping the sheets.

 Thus winter passed.
 And yet as spring approached Myka found herself increasingly torn between duty and desire.

 It wasn't until Helena joined her on the veranda one evening, however, that she realized just how deep the conflict had lodged in her heart.

 The night was clear, the stars in the deep velvet blue sky twinkling like diamonds.
 There was a touch of frost still, but Myka could feel spring on the horizon – a threat now, rather than a promise.

-The sound of a footstep alerted her to Helena's presence and the Commander smiled when Helena draped a thick, soft blanket around her shoulders before moving to stand next to her.
+The sound of a footstep alerted her to Helena's presence and Myka smiled when her lover draped a thick, soft blanket around her shoulders before moving to stand next to her.
 They stood in comfortable silence for a while and then Helena spoke, her breath frosting ever so slightly.

 "It doesn't mean parting you know."

-Myka turned to face the other woman, not following the thread of her thoughts.
-Helena smiled gently.
+Myka turned to face Helena, not following the thread of her thoughts.